 Ambassador of the United States of America to the Co-operative Republic of Guyana

-Sarah-Ann Lynch was confirmed by the U.S. Senate on January 2, 2019 and sworn in on March 1, 2019 as Ambassador to the Co-operative Republic of Guyana.
+Sarah-Ann Lynch was confirmed by the U.S. Senate on January 2, 2019 and sworn in on January 7, 2019 as Ambassador to the Co-operative Republic of Guyana.
 She presented her credentials in Guyana on March 13, 2019.
 She previously served as Senior Deputy Assistant Administrator and Acting Assistant Administrator in USAID’s Latin America and Caribbean Bureau.

-A career member of the Senior Foreign Service with the rank of Career Minister, Ms. Lynch has been with USAID since 1993, and served overseas in Bangladesh, Peru, Afghanistan and Iraq where she was the USAID Mission Director in Baghdad.
-In Washington, she has served in the regional bureaus of the Middle East, Asia, Latin America and the Caribbean, as well as the Bureau of Democracy, Conflict and Humanitarian Assistance, and the Office of Afghanistan and Pakistan Affairs (OAPA).
-Ms. Lynch has received numerous awards, including USAID’s Distinguished Honor Award in 2010, the Agency’s highest performance award, for her service in Afghanistan and OAPA.
+A career member of the Senior Foreign Service with the rank of Career Minister, Ambassador Lynch served with USAID from 1993 to 2018, and was posted overseas in Bangladesh, Peru, Afghanistan and Iraq where she was the USAID Mission Director in Baghdad.
+In Washington, she served in the regional bureaus of the Middle East, Asia, Latin America and the Caribbean, as well as the Bureau of Democracy, Conflict and Humanitarian Assistance, and the Office of Afghanistan and Pakistan Affairs.
+She has received numerous awards during her career, including USAID’s Distinguished Honor Award in 2010 and the Presidential Rank Award in 2018.

-Before joining USAID, Ms. Lynch worked in both international business and for a non-governmental organization.
-Ms. Lynch also served as a Peace Corps volunteer in Morocco where she taught English at the secondary level.
+Before joining USAID, Ambassador Lynch worked in both international business and for a non-governmental organization.
+She also served as a U.S. Peace Corps volunteer in Morocco where she taught English at the secondary level.

-Ms. Lynch is a graduate of Mount Holyoke College and holds Masters Degrees from The Fletcher School of Law and Diplomacy at Tufts University and the National War College.
+Ambassador Lynch is a graduate of Mount Holyoke College and holds Masters’ Degrees from The Fletcher School of Law and Diplomacy at Tufts University and the National War College.
 Ambassador Lynch and her husband, Dr. Kevin Healy, have three children.